VPN Review: Windscribe

 In terms of its geographic spread, Windscribe conforms to the industry's trend, focusing upon Europe and North America, while practically ignoring Africa and Asia.
 In general, however, the server network is solid.
 With that said, since we first reviewed the service (2019), barely any growth has occurred.
 While other providers set up shop in new countries, Windscribe hasn't, and we don't see any signs that they will.

 Score: 3.7 / 5

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random Windscribe servers at different times of the day to more accurately evaluate their performances.
+The speed of all VPNs which we reviewed was evaluated using a server in Europe with a 1 GB/s connection.
+We assessed random Windscribe servers at different times of the day in the US and Germany to more accurately gauge their performances.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-Windscribe was one of the slower VPN services which we tested, securing only eighth place.
-In comparison to the top performers, this is still considered to be 'good'.
+Windscribe was one of the slower VPN services from our sample, putting up numbers only good enough for 17th place.
+In comparison to the top performers, its download speed of 82.2 MB/s and upload speed of 43.3 MB/s is "satisfactory."

 The diagram below shows Windscribe's average speeds over the past months.

 Despite its underwhelming speeds, we weren't disappointed with how Windscribe performed.
 Our connections were stable, without disruptions, and didn't generate annoying captchas when performing Google searches.

 For video streaming, we also didn't have any complaints with Windscribe: Though its VPN tunnels, Netflix, Amazon Prime Video, Disney+, and the BBC's iPlayer foreign content was displayed without issue.

 We can also recommend taking the service along on your next trip to China, but make sure to download its client(s) before you depart.
 When using the "Stealth" protocol, we didn't have any connection difficulties.